RUSSIA: Community service order, 31 initial fines in 46 cases for public religious events over 4 months

 All those convicted between September and December 2015 received fines, except for one sentence of 20 hours' community service imposed by Sovietsk City Court in Kaliningrad Region.

 Prosecutions are usually initiated by the police and in some instances by prosecutors' offices.
-According to written verdicts, members of the public sometimes alert law enforcement officials to supposed "offences" upon seeing individuals handing out religious literature or setting up a stand to display it in the street.
-Other investigations are based on law enforcement monitoring of "compliance with anti-extremism legislation".
+According to written verdicts, members of the public sometimes alert officials to supposed "offences" upon seeing individuals handing out religious literature or setting up a stand to display it in the street.
+Other investigations are based on monitoring of "compliance with anti-extremism legislation".

 In one case found by Forum 18 between September and December 2015, the FSB security service informed the prosecutor's office that Jehovah's Witnesses, "with the aim of attracting new adepts, planned to hold a public event with the distribution of religious literature among the population" of Sibai in Bashkortostan.

-Although no religious organisations or individuals have been prosecuted so far, multiple convictions under Article 20.2 can now lead to criminal charges under Article 212.1 ("Repeated infringement of the established procedure for organising or conducting a gathering, meeting, demonstration, procession, or picket") of the Criminal Code, introduced in July 2014 (see F18News 2 March 2015 http://www.forum18.org/
+Although no religious organisations or individuals have been prosecuted so far, multiple convictions under Article 20.2 can now lead to criminal charges under Article 212.1 ("Repeated infringement of the established procedure for organising or conducting a gathering, meeting, demonstration, procession, or picket") of the Criminal Code, introduced in July 2014 (see F18News 2 March 2015 http://www.forum18.org/archive.php?article_id=2044).
+Two political protesters are known to have been convicted under this article.

 In addition to administrative and possible criminal charges, individuals may also face difficulties in legally challenging members of the public who obstruct authorised religious events.
 Hare Krishna lawyer Mikhail Frolov described to Forum 18 how "radical Orthodox activists" disrupted a fully approved Hare Krishna event in Podolsk, blocking the procession and shouting through megaphones "that we were sectarians and so on".